 Tukad Cepung Waterfall

-Tukad Cepung Waterfall was our first stop of the day.
-This place gets really crowded and so we wanted to get their first thing in the morning.
+Tukad Cepung Waterfall was our first stop of the day, and what a stunning sight!
+This spot gets really crowded and so we wanted to get their first thing in the morning.
 After a little walk you get to a beautiful waterfall set amidst big rocks.
 Going back the path continues to the other side where you can see more waterfalls.

 Where to Stay – Eco and Boutique Hotels